-Conjunctivitis, or “pink eye” happens when the conjunctiva of the eye becomes inflamed.
+Conjunctivitis, or pinkeye, occurs when the conjunctiva of the eye becomes inflamed.
 The eye can become red or pink, swollen, and irritated, and there may be mucus.
 Infective conjunctivitis can be highly contagious.

-The conjunctiva is a thin layer of cells, or membrane, between the inner surface of the eyelids and the whites of the eyes.
+The conjunctiva consists of a thin layer of cells, or membrane, that covers the inner surface of the eyelids and the whites of the eyes.